capvietanh11/Job-Application-Website/README.md

 Job Listings: Displays available job positions with descriptions.
 Application Form: Allows users to input personal details and apply for jobs.
 Usage

-Simply open the index.html file in your browser to explore the design and functionality.
+Simply download the zip file then open the index.html file in your browser to explore the design and functionality.

-Feel free to customize and enhance the frontend for your needs!